Scylidose/100DaysOfCodeChallenge/Calendar/README.md

 # 100 Days of Code Challenge

+## Day 68: 06 July 2018

+- Continued my Pet Shop site.
+Added new route to create an account and added template containing the form to sign in.
+And desperately searched information about linking an url from anchor to nodeJS route.

+**Aprox Time:** ***1 hour***

 ## Day 67: 05 July 2018

 - Continued my Pet Shop site.
 Added text, link, max-width media query to remove an element when user use a phone and added sample image.